chasevida/angular-browserify-gulp/README.md

 The gulp build tasks runs the javascript code from `client/js` via the uglify optimiser.
 All output code is placed in the `public/js` folder.

-JS linking is performed when you first fire up gulp.
+JS linting is performed when you first fire up gulp.
 I've not included it with every file change as it was slowing down gulp process.
 You could easily add a new task/sequence for test driven development that watches for linting.
 Apart from that it will lint when you build so you can at least catch issues there.

 Please note the `public` and `build` directories are periodically cleaned during gulp tasks.
 DO NOT put source code or artwork in this directory as it will be permanently overwritten/deleted.

 ### Project layout
 * 	`build` project files generated for build/compile tasks.
- 	* 	All content in this directory should be generated via gulp tasks.
+ 	* 	all content in this directory should be generated via gulp tasks.
- 	* 	Content in here is permanently destroyed periodically.
+ 	* 	content in here is permanently destroyed periodically.
 *	`client` contains the client side source code and tests (.js, .styl, .jpg, .png, .gif, .html, .jade)
-*	*   `img` All public images.
+	*   `img` all public images.
-	* 	`js` All front end js source.
+	* 	`js` all front end js source.
-	* 	`styles` All Stylus files.
+	* 	`styles` all Stylus files.
-	* 	`vendor` All bower components.
+	* 	`vendor` all bower components.
 *	`public` is the web root directory where files are served over http.
-	* 	All content in this directory should be generated via gulp tasks.
+	* 	all content in this directory should be generated via gulp tasks.
-	* 	Content in here is permanently destroyed periodically.
+	* 	content in here is permanently destroyed periodically.
-*	`server` contains code to generate the nodejs/express development server.
+*	`server` contains code to generate the node/express development server.
-*	`test` contains all server side code and e2e tests
+*	`test` contains all server side and e2e tests.
-*	`views` contains server side templates that are served as html
+*	`views` contains server side templates that are served as html.

 ### Thanks